 However, a new feeling that I find myself faced with is Reader’s Block.
 I like to think of Reader’s as the cousin of Writer’s Block; they’re tangentially related and they’re both annoying.
 Except Reader’s Block isn’t about writing words down and progressing a story or plot.
 Reader’s is when you find yourself unable to read.

 Now, this isn’t about suddenly becoming illiterate.
 Reader’s Block, as I experience it, is more an inability to pick up a book and read it for any extended length of time.
 It doesn’t matter that I have nearly half a dozen books either unstarted or unfinished.
-It doesn’t matter that some are sci-fi some are fantasy and others are satire.
+It doesn’t matter that some are sci-fi some are fantasy and others are nonfiction.
 I pick up any of these books, open it, and I cannot read.

 The words run into my eyes and then flee straight out the back of my head.
 I read the words individually, but nothing sticks.
 I read sentences, paragraphs, whole pages—nothing.
 There’s a weight, an exhaustion behind my eyes and even just looking at the page of a book makes me want to take a nap.
-Like Writer’s Block, where I find myself just staring at the blinking cursor, when I can’t read, I just stare at my book.
+Like Writer’s Block, where I find myself just staring at the blinking cursor: When I can’t read, I just stare at my book.

 I recently overcame a block by doing something I hardly ever do—I started a different book.
 This is not a remedy I employ very often because it usually ends up with me neglecting the book that I haven’t finished.